josephbeuysmum/Dertisch/README.md

 -   `E` Entities
 -   `R` Routing

-`VIPER` frameworks take separate of concerns to a greater level of granularity.
+`VIPER` frameworks take separation of concerns to a greater level of granularity.
 If you'll allow me to `SWITCH` to another acronym and metaphor briefly, I have a culinary example which I believe illustrates the particular VIPER arrangement `Filzanzug` uses well.

 -   `S` Staff
 -   `W` Waiters